About this listing

 There isn't anything better than arriving in an exciting new place and instantly being able to see it from a local's perspective, am I right?
 (Well, maybe a few things...)
 In honor of all those who have provided me with hospitality in foreign lands, I'd like to share my perfectly located, charming apartment with others who value these experiences as much as I do.

 I'm a PhD student at Concordia University, studying cinema and philosophy.
-Though I'm originally from San Francisco, I've been living in Montreal for 6 years, and I love the culture here, so I would be happy to make suggestions for your time in the city.
+Though I'm originally from San Francisco, I've been living in Montreal for nearly 9 years, and I love the culture here, so I would be happy to make suggestions for your time in the city.
 I also love having conversations with people from all over, but can leave you to yourself, as well.

 The apartment, which I rent, has not been renovated or remodeled, which means it has both charming original details and its fair share of cracks and older style (some rather outdated) fixtures.
 So, if you're super attached to a sleek, modern space, you might prefer a more established nearby BnB or hotel.
 I prefer the bohemian feeling of living in an apartment like this (cracks and all) to a renovated one, but I know that's a personal taste issue.
 So be forewarned, it's not perfect, but it's cute and comfortable! :)

 I have a washer, but no dryer.
 There are a few laundromats within a 3-5 blocks.
+Or you can hang your clothes on the back balcony like I do.

-I have tons of mainly "artsy" movies, fiction, nonfiction and avant-garde (I study experimental documentary), which you're welcome to watch on the tv in the living room.
+I have tons of popular and "artsy" movies, fiction, nonfiction and avant-garde (I study experimental documentary), which you're welcome to watch on the tv in the living room.
 I don't have cable, so there is no television watching here, unless it's through your computer, which is possible with the wireless Internet connection.

 If you're a smoker, that's fine, but you'll have to go out on to the balcony to have a cigarette (no smoking inside or out the window, please!).